CaliberMC/Buildify/DESCRIPTION.md

 ### TP All Command _(op only)_:
 Use this command to teleport all players to the specified player.
 This command will teleport all players to the player specified.

+ALL COMMANDS ARE OP ONLY.
+ALL COMMANDS CAN BE DISABLED IN THE COMMON-CONFIG IF DESIRED.

 ## **INSTALLATION**
 - **Server and Client** installation are required to use this mod